The ensemble broad-frequency power spectrum of Stripe-82 quasars from multiple surveys: The broad-band power spectrum of quasars

 On the right side of Fig.\,\ref{fig:psd_combined}, blue circles show the high frequency part of the ensemble PSD, calculated from the seasonal segments of the 12-day binned ZTF light curves.
 These points sample the power spectrum on time scales of weeks to months.
-To compute the ensemble PSD at these frequencies, we merged all the PSDs calculated from the $\sim 5$ seasonal PSDs of all the quasars in the master sample and computed the mean PSD (and its error) over bins of 100 points.
-The Poisson noise contribution is not subtracted from the high-frequency PSD estimates, but it is fitted a posteriori by adding a constant to the models we fit to the ensemble PSD.
+To compute the ensemble PSD at these frequencies, we merged all the PSDs calculated from the approximately five seasonal PSDs of all the quasars in the master sample and computed the mean PSD (and its error) over bins of 100 points.
+The Poisson noise contribution was not subtracted from the high-frequency PSD estimates; instead, it was fitted a posteriori by adding a constant to the models we fit to the ensemble PSD.

 The power spectrum estimates of the SDSS and the long-term ZTF light curves are consistent within the errors, as shown by the respective data points in the left part of Fig. \ref{fig:psd_combined}.
 This is also the case with the Gaia PSD estimates, despite the fact that Gaia measurements include contributions from a wide range of wavelengths (due to the width of its filter).
 According to P24, the UV/optical power spectra of the quasars depend on the wavelength, and this could affect the Gaia measurements, although Fig. \ref{fig:psd_combined} shows that this is not the case.
 The agreement of the ensemble power spectra estimated from light curves taken years apart and with different instruments implies that the rest-frame UV variability process remain constant over the timescales explored in this work ($\sim 20$ years).
 This is an important result and provides a strong indication that the long-term variability in AGN is stationary\footnote{Stationarity implies that the statistical properties of the process (like the mean, variance, auto-covariance function, and PSD) remain the same at all times.} on timescales of several years, although we cannot exclude non-stationarity at much longer timescales.
 The second result is that the variability amplitude continues to increase with increasing time scales, without clear evidence of a complete flattening of the PSD (to zero slope) down to about $10^{-3}$ days$^{-1}$ (i.e. $\sim 3$ years in rest-frame).